-- 1. Agents of the State Gaming Agency and, with respect to the satellite wagering facility and activities only, the Washington Horse Racing Commission, shall have equal authority with the Tribal Gaming Agency to review and copy, during all operating hours, all applicable Class III gaming records maintained by the Tribal Gaming Operation.
+- 1. Agents of the State Gaming Agency and, with respect to satellite wagering facility and activities only the Washington Horse Racing Commission, shall have equal authority with the Tribal Gaming Agency to review and copy, during all operating hours, all applicable Class III gaming records maintained by the Tribal Gaming Operation.
 Any information derived therefrom shall be deemed strictly confidential and proprietary financial information of the Tribe.
-Subject to the requirements of Section VII.B.2 below, or any court order, such information shall be retained by the State Gaming Agency in its contractual capacity as a signatory to this Compact solely pending its full review process.
-All copies taken shall be returned to the Tribe immediately after use by the State Gaming Agency unless otherwise provided pursuant to the Compact. - 2.
-The State Gaming Agency or, as applicable, the Washington Horse Racing Commission, shall notify the Tribe, by certified mail, of any requests for disclosure of Tribal information and shall not disclose any such information until the Tribe, the State, or both have had a reasonable opportunity to challenge the request, as provided in RCW 42.17.330.
+Subject to the requirements of Section VII.B.2 below, or any court order, such information shall be retained by the State Gaming Agency solely in its contractual capacity as a signatory to this Compact pending its full review process.
+All copies taken shall be returned to the Tribe immediately after use by the State Gaming Agency unless otherwise specifically provided pursuant to the Compact. - 2.
+The State Gaming Agency or, if applicable, the Washington Horse Racing Commission, shall notify the Tribe by certified mail of any requests for disclosure of Tribal information and shall not disclose any such information until the Tribe, the State, or both have had a reasonable opportunity to challenge the request, as provided in RCW 42.17.330.
 Provided, this public disclosure prohibition shall not apply to evidence used in any proceeding authorized by this Compact.
-If the information requested is the 2% Impact Mitigation Fund amounts or distributions, the State Gaming Agency may notify the Tribe of the request by using regular U.S. mail, facsimile, or other means as agreed to by the parties. - C. Tribal Gaming Agency Notification.
+If information is requested regarding the 2% Impact Mitigation Fund amounts or distributions, the State Gaming Agency may notify the Tribe of the request by using regular U.S. mail, facsimile, or other means as agreed to by the parties. - C. Tribal Gaming Agency Notification.
 At the completion of any inspection or investigation, copies of the investigative report shall be forwarded to the Tribal Gaming Agency along with copies of evidence and information pertinent to the inspection. - D. Cooperation With Tribal Gaming Agency.
 The State Gaming Agency and, as applicable, the Washington Horse Racing Commission, shall promptly notify the Tribal Gaming Agency of any activity suspected or occurring, whether within the Gaming Facility or not, which adversely affects State, Tribal or public interests relating to the Gaming Facility and Gaming Operation.
 Provided, such disclosure shall not compromise the interest sought to be protected. - E. Jurisdictional Issues.
+Unless as expressly set forth herein, nothing in this Compact is intended nor shall it confer upon the State or any other non-Tribal entity, any jurisdiction with respect to non-gaming related activities on the Sauk-Suiattle Indian Reservation.
 Except as expressly set forth herein, and then only to the extent expressly set forth herein, the terms of this Compact do not constitute a waiver of sovereign immunity by either party and any such waiver is and shall be deemed to be only a limited waiver solely for the purposes set forth in this Compact.
-Nothing in this Compact is intended to create any State or other non-Samish Indian Nation entity jurisdiction with respect to non-gaming related activities on lands within the Tribe's jurisdiction.
-The Terms of such limited waiver of sovereign immunity shall be strictly construed.
+The Terms of any such limited waiver of sovereign immunity shall be strictly construed.